matthijskooijman/nuttssh/README.md

 ## Configuration
 Currently, no configuration file or options is supported.
-There are some constants in the top of `nuttssh/server.py` that hardcode nuttsh to listen on any interface, on port 2222 and set the name of the `ssh_host_key` and `authorized_keys` file.
+There are some constants in the top of `nuttssh/server.py` that hardcode nuttsh to listen on any interface, on port 1878 and set the name of the `ssh_host_key` and `authorized_keys` file.

+The default port is chosen to be a non-standard port, to prevent conflicts with an existing SSH server, and to reduce noise from SSH brute force attacks.
+The port chosen is based on the year that the Nutt sisters became the first female telephone operators in 1878.

 ### SSH host key
 To allow starting `nuttssh`, an ssh host key must be present.
 This should be